MRCIEU/DEEP_mqtls/README.md

 ### What is GoDMC?

-[Genetics of DNA Methylation Consortium (GoDMC)](http://www.godmc.org.uk/) is an international consortium of researchers interested in understanding the interplay between genetic and epigenetic variation.
-Our objective is to bring together researchers with matched genetic and DNA methylation data to consolidate resources and perform highly powered analyses to understand how both genetics and epigenetics influences health and disease.
-Outputs from the consortium will be made available to the research community.
+The [Diverse Epigenetic Epidemiology Partnership (DEEP)](https://www.deep-epigenetics.org/) is a partnership of 20 research groups from around the world that aims to improve global health by exploring the effects of genomic and environmental diversity on disease risk across the global population.

+DEEP study researchers are interested in studying the differences in disease mechanism and disease risk prediction that are associated with DNA methylation.
+DNA methylation refers to modifications to DNA which help in turning genes on or off (transcription).The DEEP study ultimately aims to identify disease mechanisms and drug targets that work for all.

 To give you an idea of the kind of analyses we are interested please review our previous publication: https://pubmed.ncbi.nlm.nih.gov/34493871/.